Armies Battles and Sieges Colours and Standards

 But when the Livgarde was to be restored after the battle of Poltava, the War College decided for a less expensive uniform.
 The model 1709 uniform was then worn by the Livgarde for the remainder of the war.
 Charles XII did however decree a new uniform model in 1716, similar to the one from 1699.
 But due to delays it could not be delivered to the Livgarde in time for the Norwegian campaign in 1718.
 During this campaign the Livgarde was therefore among the worst dressed units.
 The lucky ones had old worn uniforms from 1713, which was the last time the regiment had been issued new uniforms.
 But since then the Livgarde's strength had more than doubled, so roughly half of the guardsmen had not received any proper uniforms at all.
 As an emergency solution, the Livgarde had been given 5,000 ell of vadmal (coarse wool) at the beginning of 1718 to remedy the worst deficiencies.
 This should have been enough for coats, but the soldiers complained in September 1718 especially about insufficient shoes and stockings.

 The descriptions below of the Livgarde's uniforms during the Great Northern War are taken from Tor Schreber von Schreeb's article "Lifgardets beklädnad och beväpning från Christina till Carl XII" and the pictures are from Göte Göransson and Alf Åberg's book "Karoliner".
-I have in green text supplemented with information from Folke Wernstedt's volume IV about the history of the Livgarde.
+I have in purple text supplemented with information from Folke Wernstedt's volume IV about the history of the Livgarde.
 The only uniform data that I have not included are those of oboists, provosts and drivers.

 A distinguishing feature of the uniforms of the Livgarde during the reign of Charles XII is their "gold, silver in silk lace" which appeared on the hat and cloak collar (but not the coat collar).
 What colour the silk was is unclear, but Tor Schreber von Schreeb states that the silk was yellow and blue, or only blue, and that it was decorated with gold and silver thread (note 4 page 66).
 However, Göte Göransson's pictures depict them as white edged with gold and silver.
 And in the 1720s the silk seems to have been white (but by then the gold thread had disappeared from the lace and other uniform changes had taken place).
 I myself have made the lace striped in gold-silver-blue in my pictures.
 But the actual pattern was probably more decorative than that.
 Note also that the Livgarde grenadiers did not wear grenadier caps, they only had ordinary tricornes